Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/Create_transfer_templates_Start_here.md

     local physical characteristics of the file to receive
 - List actions to
-    perform locally during and after the transfer (translation, compression, call to a user EXIT, an end-of-transfer procedure, etc.)
+    perform locally during and after the transfer (translation, compression, call to a user EXIT, an end- of- transfer procedure, etc.)
 - View authorized
     time slot and default user associated with the transfers